 Born in Tasmania, and having lived there for most of her life, Catryna Bilyk was first elected as a Labor Senator for Tasmania in November 2007 taking her seat in the Senate on 1 July 2008.
-She was re-elected in September 2013 and again in the double dissolution election of 2016 for a further three-year term, and again for a further six-year term in 2019.
+She was re-elected in September 2013, again in the double dissolution election of 2016 for a further three-year term, and again for a further six-year term in 2019.

 Catryna’s previous experience included a variety of roles including medical administration, research and early childhood education.
 While working with the Australian Services Union she set up the first Union Jobskills Program and represented the Union on many Industry Training Advisory Boards.
 She was the ASU delegate to Unions Tasmania and held the position of Senior Vice President of Unions Tasmania.
 She has also served as National Vice-President of the Australian Labor Party.